mdfarragher/CLA/Recommendation/MovieRecommender/README.md

 ![Setup pipeline step 1](./assets/pipeline1.png)

 We're don't need to split the dataset 80/20 for training and scoring, so we can put a training module in next.
-But because this is a clustering exercise, we need a special module called Train SVD Recommender.
+But because this is a recommendation exercise, we need a special module called Train SVD Recommender.

 Drag the Train SVD Recommender from the Recommendation group onto the design surface and connect it to the dataset.